SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/netskope.md

 ## Log types

-The Netskope App provides a collector source for pulling all the events and alerts from Netskope in real-time via API calls and ingests them into the Sumo Logic platform through our Hosted collector.
+The Netskope app provides a collector source for pulling all the events and alerts from Netskope in real-time via API calls and ingests them into the Sumo Logic platform through our Hosted collector.

 For more information on Netskope, refer to the Netskope [documentation](https://www.netskope.com/platform/how-it-works).